 So depending on how competitive your industry is, PPC can be very expensive.
 Some competitive keywords can cost several hundred dollars per click!

-Our advice for most businesses: if you’re still in the beginning phase of trying to build up an audience, then don’t start with PPC.
+Our advice for most businesses is if you’re still in the beginning phase of trying to build up an audience, then don’t start with PPC.

 Because if you’re not careful, then you’ll run out of money before you see any decent returns.